area9innovation/flow9/doc/fonts.markdown

 	2.5.
 Call `FlowFontConvertor.exe -x MaterialIcons-Regular.ttf`
 	2.6.
 Cut generated `*.xmf` and `index.dat` to `flow9/resources/dfont/MaterialIcons`

-Note : Do not forget to update MaterialIcons in depended projects as well.
+Note : Do not forget to update MaterialIcons in dependent projects as well.